marvelousNinja/let-us-hear-you/README.md

 	git checkout starting-point
 	```

-1. Finally, let's lauch our app.
-We can start `dashboard` locally for now.
-However, OpenWhisk actions need to be deployed after that.
+1. We can start `dashboard` locally for now.
+However, other microservies need to be deployed anyway.

 	```bash
 	cd services/dashboard